Hans Adalbert Schlettow

 Hans Adalbert Schlettow (11 June 1888 – 30 April 1945) was a German film actor.
 Schlettow appeared in around a hundred and sixty films during his career, the majority during the silent era.
 Among his best-known film roles was Hagen von Tronje in Fritz Lang's film classic Die Nibelungen (1924).
 In 1929 he starred in the British director Anthony Asquith's film A Cottage on Dartmoor.

 He was a member of the Militant League for German Culture and the National Socialist Factory Cell Organization.
-Schlettow died in the Battle of Berlin.
+Schlettow died in the Battle of Berlin on the same day Adolf Hitler committed suicide.